Disaster Relief & Preparedness

 DisasterAssistance.gov

-Florida Algal Bloom Reporting Hotline (FDEP)
+Florida Algal Bloom Reporting Hotline

 Central reporting system for blue-green algae blooms in Florida's freshwater and estuarine systems.
-Managed by the Florida Department of Environmental Protection (FDEP) to coordinate sampling and public health alerts.
+Managed by the Florida Department of Environmental Protection to coordinate sampling and public health alerts.

 Hotline: